PatchaIT/TheRenewTTS/README.md

 ## In Shorts

 - Script: The ReNew TTS script
-- Version: 1.0.3
+- Version: 1.0.4
 - Description: Text to speech with Google translate voice, or your own custom TTS webservice
-- Change: Added a customizable !pause command
+- Change: Fixed a bug with Blacklist file loading;
+   Fixed a bug with TTS stuttering aliases with spaces;
+   Added permission level VIP (includes subscribers and moderators);
+   Added setting to keep or not keep queing on pause
 - Services: Twitch, Youtube
 - Overlays: None
 - Made By: @Patcha_it
-- Update Date: 2023/01/15
+- Update Date: 2023/01/24

 ## Changelog